Guest Information and Safety Measures

-Best practice is still to wash your hands regularly with soap and hot water for a minimum of 20 seconds and avoid touching your face, wear a face covering where appropriate and maintain social distancing.
+Best practice is still to wash your hands regularly with soap and hot water for a minimum of 20 seconds, to avoid touching your face, wear a face covering where appropriate and maintain social distancing.

 Please do not visit the hostel if you have symptoms of coronavirus or have been in contact with anyone who has symptoms.